 Teach the Value of Blackness

 Affirm your children as black without positioning their blackness against whiteness as the standard.
 Long before there was racism, black people were black.
-Creating an image and positive self-identity as a black person should not be as a response to racism.
+Creating an image and positive self-identity as a black person should not be a response to racism.
 This is the mistake I think transracial adoptive parents make.

 In several conversations with white parents who have adopted black children across the color line, the focus on one end seems to be mastering hairstyles and skin care.
 On the other end of the spectrum is a focus on racism.
 Somewhere in between is real life and the ability to live it joyfully and abundantly in black skin in spite of challenges like discrimination and racism.
 Raising a black child to thrive and excel is about overcoming barriers while maintaining grace and dignity.

-Many have repeated the great words that, “… a black adopted child should not be your first black friend”, but here is another: To raise an emotionally healthy black child you first you must first learn what is wonderful and inspiring about being a black adult.
+Many have repeated the great words that “…a black adopted child should not be your first black friend,” but here is another: To raise an emotionally healthy black child you first you must first learn what is wonderful and inspiring about being a black adult.

 The Focus Shouldn’t Be on Racism